Yonea21/starter-academic/content/post/week1/index.md

 ---
-title: Building my dream computer
+title: First Week @Amanox
-summary: Following Jim's module part 2
+summary: The beginnning of a new chapter
 tags:
 - PiBS
 date: 27-06-2020